Ayesha-251/DNA-start-and-stop-codon-detector/README.md

 # Start_codon_&_Stop_codon_determination
-Start codon and stop codon is determined from a DNA sequence taking from User.
+Start codon and stop codon are determined from a DNA sequence taking from User.
 BIOLOGICAL SIGNIFICANCE:
-The start codon signals the initiation of protein translation and indicates the start of a protein-coding region.
-The stop codons signal the termination of protein translation and indicate the end of a protein-coding region.
+The start codon signals the initiation of protein translation and indicates the start of a protein-coding region whereas the stop codons signal the termination of protein translation and indicate the end of a protein-coding region.
 The determination of stop codon helps to identify the gene ending point.
 INPUT:
 DNA sequence from user.